vislupus/chinese-characters/README.md

 ![Version](https://img.shields.io/badge/python-3.6%20%7C%203.7-brightgreen)

 ## Overview
-A simple learning application implemented with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Vue.js](https://vuejs.org/) for memorizing Chinese characters and quizzing on them.
+A simple learning application implemented with [Vue.js](https://vuejs.org/).
+The goal of the application is to make studying Chinese characters one idea easier.
+There are moduls for memorizing characters and quizzing on them.

 ## Features

-- [ ] Sign in and Sign up pages
-- [ ] User authentication profile
-- [x] Quiz for testing the knowledge of the characters
+- Quiz for testing the knowledge of the characters
-- [x] Group of characters
+- Group of characters
-- [x] Adding new character and meaning to the database
+- Capability for adding new characters and meaning
-- [x] Edit and remove characters from the database
+- Capability for edit and remove characters
-- [x] Statistics on knowledge of the characters
+- Statistics of the knowledge of the characters
-- [x] Show data on an HTML table
+- Show data on an HTML table
-- [ ] Save data to MongoDB database

-## Built With

-- Flesk
-- Jinja2
-- Vue.js
-- AJAX
-- MongoDB